This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 Most goods imported into Estonia from outside the EU are subject to VAT.
 The tax will have to be paid by the importer at the time of importation.
 Where the importation is for business purposes and the importer is registered for VAT, it may be possible to reclaim the tax (subject to certain rules).

+It is also important to note the interaction between VAT and customs duty.
+Customs duty is levied across the EU at the place where goods are imported into the community.
+It is levied in order to bring the cost of goods produced outside the EU up to the same level as those produced within it.
 Once duty (and VAT) has been paid by the importer, the goods are in ‘free circulation’ and they can then be released for use in the home market.
 Unlike other indirect taxes, such as VAT, once duty has been paid it is not usually recoverable by the importer.
-It therefore represents a bottom line cost to the importing business if it cannot be passed on in higher prices.
+It therefore represents a bottom-line cost to the importing business if it cannot be passed on in higher prices.

 It is therefore very important to ensure that the correct rate of duty is applied.
 VAT is charged on the value of the importation, including any custom duty.

-A person who either makes or intends to make taxable supplies of goods or services in the course or furtherance of a business must register for VAT if the value of its taxable supplies in Estonia exceeds the annual registration limit (€40,000), or is expected to exceed the limit in the near future.
+A person who makes taxable supplies of goods or services and tax-exempt supplies of financial and insurance services, as well as real estate related supplies, that are not accidental by nature in the course or furtherance of a business must register for VAT if the value of its taxable supplies in Estonia exceeds the annual registration limit (€40,000) calculated from the beginning of a calendar year, or is expected to exceed the limit in the near future.
 A person is required to submit an application for registration as a taxable person to the tax authority within three working days as of the date on which the registration obligation arises.
+The supply which triggered the registration obligation by exceeding the threshold must be taxed in its totality.

 A business can register on a voluntary basis even if the registration limit has not been exceeded.

 For these purposes, a person includes any legal entity.
 Therefore, once a person is registered for VAT, all of his business activities will be covered by the registration – even if the nature of some of those activities are very different.

 The tax authority shall register a parent undertaking and its subsidiaries as a single taxable person, ie VAT group, on the basis of a joint application by such taxable persons.
-Taxable persons who are economically and organisationally related shall also be registered as a VAT group on the basis of a joint application if more than 50 percent of the shares, holding or votes of each company to be registered within the composition of a VAT group are owned by one and the same person or if the persons are related on the basis of a franchise contract.
+Taxable persons who are economically and organizationally related shall also be registered as a VAT group on the basis of a joint application if more than 50 percent of the shares, holding or votes of each company to be registered within the composition of a VAT group are owned by one and the same person or if the persons are related on the basis of a franchise contract.

 A corporate body cannot be treated as a member of more than one VAT group at a time.